Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 33 years, still coding and leading programming tea (Score:5, Interesting)

-I know where the smart old programmers go (Score:2)
+I know where the smart old programmers go (Score:4, Insightful)

 The smart ones work for companies that value competence and quality over price.
 I work with a bunch of them, not one under 30 and some in their late 60s who have more fun at work than retiring and watching TV all day.
 It is a joy to work with software engineers who actually know WTF they are doing.
 We often don't get the initial bid on the software portion of the job, but better than half the time we end up doing it when the idiots who under bid us fail spectacularly.
-Then our software guys come in, oft
+Then our software guys come in, often starting from scratch because the cheap code is total garbage and have functional code up and running smoothly in half the time it took the cheap code mill from India (or wherever) to fail catastrophically.

 They're diluted (Score:2)